General

 This morning after breakfast, at 8am we board our coach and we drive from Negombo to Trincomalee a distance of 252 KM (approximately 4hrs drive) to visit Koneshwaram Temple.

 En-route we visit Kanniya Hot water spring.
-Then we proceed and check-in at our hotel.

 We will also visit Uppuweli Beach (also know as Allesgarden Beach) one of the most picturesque and scenic beach.
 The beach stretches around 4 km and is relatively unspoilt, and clean.
 The area is famous for bathing and swimming, owing to the relative shallowness of the sea.

-Meals: Breakfast, Dinner | Overnight:– Trincomalee
+Meals: Breakfast, Dinner Overnight – Trincomalee

-Day 04:Trincomalee – Dambulla – Kandy
+Day 05: Trincomalee – Sigiriya Rock (Ravan Palace) – Dambulla – Kandy

-We will visit Dambulla Cave Temple also known as the Golden Temple of Dambulla is a UNESCO World Heritage Site and sacred pilgrimage site for 22 centuries in Sri Lanka.
+Then we will visit Dambulla Cave Temple also known as the Golden Temple of Dambulla is a UNESCO World Heritage Site and sacred pilgrimage site for 22 centuries in Sri Lanka.
 There are 153 Lord Buddha statues, 3 statues of Sri Lankan Kings and 4 statues of Gods and goddesses found here.
 The latter include those of Hindu Gods Vishnu and Ganesh.

-Then we continue our journey to Kandy and en-route we will visit a Spice garden in Matale.
+We continue our journey to Kandy and en-route we will visit a Spice garden in Matale.

 Sri Lanka is famous for many different types of Spices and you will be shown how some of these spices like the luscious Cinnamons, Cardamons, Pepper, Ginger plants etc. are grown and processed.
 You can also purchase your requirements of spices.
 At the spice garden enjoy a 10 minute free foot massage.